seifalmotaz/TheProgrammingCourse/Day 1/Essential Theoretical.md

  - **Tree shaking and code elimination**
    The compiler removes unreachable code and unused symbols (Dart and transitive dependencies).
 Flutter/release and dart2js builds apply aggressive tree-shaking to shrink binaries and improve load time.

+### Checkpoint — Section 6
+- Why does AOT help startup time?
+- What is tree shaking and why does it reduce bundle size?
+- Name one factor from earlier sections that also affects performance.

 ## Appendix A: Beginner-Friendly Recap (Optional)